• Skip to primary navigation

 It only takes 10 minutes to make.
 Plus, it's easy to adjust the recipe to fit your preferences!
 Vegan & gluten-free.

 Tomato salsa is a mainstay throughout the year.
-But during warm weather months, fruity dips like this one, peach & black bean salsa, and strawberry salsa come out to play.
+But during warm weather months, fruity dips like this one, peach & black bean salsa, and watermelon salsa come out to play.

 • Pineapple